Tau functions of the UC hierarchy as partition functions of matrix models: Acknowledgements

 \section{Acknowledgements}

 Our work is partly funded within the state assignment of NRC Kurchatov institute.
 The work of A. Mironov is also partly supported by the grant of the Foundation for the Advancement of Theoretical Physics and Mathematics ``BASIS".
 Chuanzhong Li is supported by the National Natural Science Foundation of China under Grant No. 12071237 and Natural Science Research Project of Universities in Anhui Province (grant number 2024AH040202).
+The work of A.O. is an output of a research project implemented as part of the Basic Research Program at the National Research University Higher School of Economics (HSE University).